GuppyLang/spec-old/syntax/namespaces.md

 MyNamespace::x = 2
 MyNamespace::y = 3
-MyNamespace::z = 4 # ERROR, z is a contant
+MyNamespace::z = 4 # Error, z is a contant
 ```
 ### Instances
 Namespaces can also be instantiated, making them into a new independent object-like data type.
 All namespaces will have a `create()` method and can be made into a new `Instance` using it.